- Computers & Software»

-How to Install NComputing XSeries Card, XD2 Thin Client and vSpace Virtualization Software
+How to Install NComputing X550 Card, XD2 Thin Client and vSpace Virtualization Software

-The XSeries desktop virtualization product from NComputing is a platform which allows multiple users to share resources in one host computer using different monitors, keyboards and mice.
-How this works, is that up to six users each with a monitor, keyboard and mouse can connect to one computer unit through X550 PCI card and XD2 thin client access devices.
+The XSeries desktop virtualization kit from NComputing is a platform which allows multiple users to share resources in one host computer using separate monitors, keyboards and mice.
+How this works, is that up to six users each with a monitor, keyboard and mouse can connect to one computer unit by using X350 or X550 PCI cards and XD2 thin client devices.

-A typical NComputing configuration has an X550 PCI card inserted onto a PCI slot of a system unit with Ethernet cables connected to its network ports at the rear of the computer.
-The RJ45 terminals on the other end of the same cables are then connected to the Ethernet ports of the XD2 thin client devices.
-Each thin client (now connected to the X550 PCI card) then connects to a monitor, keyboard and mouse via its VGA cable and PS/2 ports.
+A typical NComputing configuration features an X550 PCI card inserted into a free PCI slot in a system unit.
+An Ethernet cable terminated with RJ45 connectors at either end is plugged into the network port of the XD card at the rear of the computer and on the Ethernet port of the XD2 thin client device.
+Each thin client (now connected to the X550 PCI card) then connects to a monitor, keyboard and mouse via the VGA cable and PS/2 ports.

 The final addition to NComputing setup is the vSpace virtualization software which brings the virtual desktop environment to life.
 When everything is set up and the host computer is powered up, the interconnected monitors will display virtual Windows or other OS desktop.

 Requirements for NComputing X550 and Virtualization Kit Installation